One file. Every stakeholder. Any PV system.

 One format,

-every stakeholder.
+every player.

 DERpass removes the translation layer between the parties who install, operate, finance, and regulate distributed energy resources.